CIB/logb/explanation.md

 # Inference

 Creating new statements out of existing ones is a central task for logb.
 This process is called inference.
-Inference is done by so-called "generators" that take a set of statements as input, and can yield new statements as result.
-The assumption is that the generator knows that the input statements (formally) imply the output statements.
+Inference is done by so-called "inference providers" whose purpose is to interact with an existing knowledge base to produce new statements.
+The assumption is that the generator knows that the given knowledge base (formally) implies the output statements.

 Here is a simple example of an inference: